All Israel

 Israeli Air Force fighter jet seen in central Israel amid the ongoing war between Israel-US and Iran, March 29, 2026.
 (Photo: Nati Shohat/Flash90)

-The U.S. and Israel are “halfway” toward success in the war against the Iranian regime, Israel’s Prime Minister Benjamin Netanyahu told Newsmax in a rare interview.
+The United States and Israel are “halfway” toward success in the war against the Iranian regime, Israel’s Prime Minister Benjamin Netanyahu told Newsmax in a rare interview.

-Netanyahu asserted that “We’re beyond the halfway point in terms of mission success,” in an interview with Newsmax CEO Christopher Ruddy in Jerusalem on Monday.
+Netanyahu said, “We’re beyond the halfway point in terms of mission success,” in an interview with Newsmax CEO Christopher Ruddy in Jerusalem on Monday.

 He noted the progress in destroying Iran’s military, nuclear, and industrial capabilities.